philsturgeon/tech-talks/content/a-no-nonsense-graphql-grpc-rest-comparison/source.md

 ---

+## 3.)
+JSON HyperSchema

+- Use JSON Schema to detail fields, adding JSON HyperSchema to outline actions
+- Entirely optional extra layer of strictness
+- Keeps payloads to just data, reducing importants

+---

+**Downsides**

+Optional nature means some clients will ignore/not notice

+---

 ### Hypermedia Controls Pitch

-Hypermedia Controls can help clients build "Actions" dropdowns dynamically!
+Hypermedia Controls can from trusted servers (BFFs) can help clients dynamically build parts of interfaces!

 ![](img/dynamic-actions.png)